Machine integration

 - More accurate reporting

-- Reliable post-calculations (profitable/unprofitable products)
+- Reliable post-calculations (profitable/non-profitable products)

 - Improved machine monitoring

-- Displaying OEE scores
+- OEE reporting

 - Improved control of total profitability